Mineral: A naturally occurring substance which has uniform composition is called mineral.

 Extraction of Metals

 Metals can be categorized into three parts on the basis of their reactivity: most reactive, medium reactive and least reactive.
+Following flow chart shows various methods applied to extract metals at different levels of reactivity.

 Steps of Extraction of Metals